rosatolen/campr-csrf-workshop/README.md

 2. Go to localhost:8080 and login as admin with the username/password: admin/admin

-3. Edit the evil.html in the main project directory to trigger the malicious CSRF attack.

-4. Open evil.html in a web browser

-5. Open the localhost:8000/evil.html in a browser window and trigger the attack.
+3. Open evil.html in a web browser and click the button

+4. Log out of the vendor portal, then try to log back in as admin

 ## Fixing CSRF